-T lead the conclusion of the story.
+T and I brainstormed the conclusion of the story.
 We had so much fun writing this together.
 On Wednesday he will write his very own Halloween story.
 I will see if he will agree to let me post that too.
 For now, the thrilling conclusion 🙂

 The tall figure lunged from the doorway, towering over Mr. Birds.